silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 **Decisions/options requiring action:**

 1. Have Studio support both back ends at the same time for not only read but also write to enable gradual and deliberate course migration (hybrid split)?
+  1. broadcast updates to both to enable reversion to old if needed?
+  1. just assign courses to one or the other (split v old)?
 1. Course migration from old to split mongo:
   1. Big bang: migrate all courses or all that may be edited?
   1. Lazy: migrate upon attempt to write to old mongo?